-It is a gloomy day, here in Georgia, and the possibility of an approaching storm makes the day kind of eerie.
-This touch of eeriness gives me a feeling that Halloween is tonight but it is only the fourth of October.
+It is a gloomy day, here in Georgia, and the possibility of an approaching storm makes the day rather eerie.
+This sense of eeriness gives me the feeling that it’s Halloween yet it is only the fourth of October.

-As I sit back with a cup of coffee, pondering what to write about, memories are drifting through my attic.
+As I sit back with a cup of coffee, pondering what to write about, memories drift through my attic.
 I refer to the space that houses my brain, my attic.
-I am retired, you know, and have gained a growing interest in quotations.
-I have written a few posts about quotations, some of which are on LinkedIn.

-As I sip my coffee, my mind briefly is taking me back to when I was employed, which I quickly picked up the broom and swept those memories under the rug.
-I’m just not in the mood to think about those days when I was being held captive in the corporate world.
+I recalled a few brief memories of those days when I was employed, and quickly picked up the broom and swept those dusty thoughts under the rug.
+I have bid adieu to those days of being held captive by the corporate world.

-That long chapter has finally passed and I am enjoying my so called golden years.
+A long, but productive, chapter in my life has finally passed and it’s time to enjoy my so called golden years.
 What!?
 Whoever thought up that stupid term – golden years – had to be one card short of a full deck.
 There is nothing golden about them and by the way, there are no clouds with silver linings.
 I hope I didn’t break anyone’s bubble with this astounding news!
 You know the old saying or may be you don’t – the golden years have come at last, the golden years can kiss my arse.

 Ah yes, the golden years.
-The time of life when you don’t have to endure the daily grind of work, the time to go on cruises or enjoy your cabin in the mountains, the time to take time for yourself.
+The time of life when one don’t have to endure the daily grind of a job, the time to go on cruises or enjoy a cabin in the mountains, the time to take time for oneself.
 What a crock!
 I am bored and becoming high maintenance.
-The older you get, the more there is to maintain.
+The older I get, the more there is to maintain.
 There is nothing golden about them except the color I use in my hair.

 Now, I am taking on another chapter in my life, trying to make the most of the golden years.
 Perhaps, it’s time to make a few changes.
 I have made a lot of u-turns during my years, more than I care to admit to, so why stop now – right?